 The Index Service is used to create indexes from predefined subsets of bucket-data.
 The Query Service relies on indexes provided by the Index Service.

 The N1QL query language is used to instruct the Index Service to create indexes.
 The Index Service can create two types of indexes:

 Secondary: Based on an attribute within a document.
 The value associated with the attribute can be of any type: scalar, object, or array.

 A Secondary Index is frequently referred to as a Global Secondary Index, or GSI.
 This is the kind of index used most frequently in Couchbase Server, for queries performed with the N1Ql query-language.
 The CREATE INDEX statement is used to create secondary indexes.

-Couchbase Cloud supports standard index storage for saving indexes.
+Couchbase Capella supports standard index storage for saving indexes.
 By default, an index is saved on the node on which it is created.
-Each index is created on one bucket only; but multiple indexes may be created on a single bucket.
+Each index is created on one keyspace (bucket or collection) only; but multiple indexes may be created on a single keyspace (bucket or collection).